chrisxkeith/monitor-particle-using-api/README.md

 * edit it to match your environment
 * run from that directory using Git Bash.

 You will need to create a runparams.xml file.
 See https://github.com/chrisxkeith/monitor-particle-using-api/blob/master/src/main/java/com/ckkeith/monitor/RunParams.java .
-(E.g., '[account name][tab][particle_token]')
+(E.g., '[particle_token][tab][account name]')

 This assumes that you have flashed https://github.com/chrisxkeith/particle-photon-sensor-test-bed (or some other Particle app) onto one or more Particle microcontrollers.